bnoordhuis/node/doc/api/debugger.markdown

 The `repl` command allows you to evaluate code remotely.
 The `next` command steps over to the next line.
-There are a few other commands available and more to come type `help` to see others.
+There are a few other commands available and more to come.
+Type `help` to see others.

 ### Watchers

 You can watch expression and variable values while debugging your code.
-On every breakpoint each expression from watchers list will be evaluated in current context and displayed just before breakpoint's source code listing.
+On every breakpoint each expression from the watchers list will be evaluated in the current context and displayed just before the breakpoint's source code listing.

-To start watching expression type `watch("my_expression")`, to get watchers' values use `watchers` and to finally remove watcher call `unwatch("my_expression")`.
+To start watching an expression, type `watch("my_expression")`. `watchers` prints the active watchers.
+To remove a watcher, type `unwatch("my_expression")`.

 ### Commands reference